-Yes, we know it’s still only September, but as there are officially less than 100 days to go until Christmas Day, we can’t help but begin to get in the festive mood, particularly when it comes to looking at all the delicious Christmas food the supermarkets will have on their shelves soon.
+Yes, we know it’s only just November, but as there are officially less than 50 days to go until Christmas Day, we can’t help but begin to get in the festive mood, particularly when it comes to looking at all the delicious Christmas food the supermarkets will have on their shelves.
 One place we definitely know we’ll be stocking up at this festive season is Aldi, as the supermarket just won no less than 22 awards for it’s Christmas food offering for 2021 at the Quality Food and Drink Awards, including Christmas Retailer of the Year – for the second year in a row.

 Having impressive the more than 400 judges from the food industry, a staggering 47 Aldi products received recognition from the esteemed board of foodie experts, who tasted hundreds of products and rated them on taste, flavour, texture, aroma, ingredients list, value for money, innovation, aims in the marketplace, presentation and packaging.

 One of the accolades Aldi scooped up was the sought-after title of Christmas Product of the Year for it Specially Selected Exquisite Belgian Caramel Thins.
 At £3.99 a pack, the thins are made in a family-run bakery in Somerset, hand-decorated and topped with pistachios, orange pieces and caramel (available 2 December).